So, what exactly is a Gin Sling?

 It was originally simply called the “Gin Sling” but as its fame developed, local ingredients such as the juice of Sarawak pineapples was added and word of this delicious concoction soon spread across the empire.

-Sometime around 1930, it took its current name, the “Singapore Sling” and the recipe settled based on the memories of the hotels bartenders until eventually it was listed in the Savoy Cocktail book and became the classic cocktail that it now is (check out all our cocktail recipes here).
+Sometime around 1930, it took its current name, the “Singapore Sling” and the recipe settled based on the memories of the hotels bartenders until eventually it was listed in the Savoy Cocktail book (paid link) and became the classic cocktail that it now is (check out all our cocktail recipes here).

 Over the years, it has had many incarnations with many variations on the original recipe